XanaduAI/MrMustard/README.md

 # Mr Mustard: Your Universal Differentiable Toolkit for Quantum Optics

 Mr Mustard is a differentiable simulator with a sophisticated built-in optimizer, that operates seamlessly across phase space and Fock space.
-It is built on top of an agnostic autodiff interface, to allow for plug-and-play backends (`numpy` (default), `tensorflow`, `jax`).
+It is built on top of an agnostic autodiff interface, to allow for plug-and-play backends (`numpy` (default) and `jax`).

 ## Installation